CSlocumWX/ams_extended_abstract/README.md

 ## About AMS Extended Abstracts
 AMS extended abstracts are an optional submission associated with presentations.
 AMS encourages using the extended abstract as it allows presenters to convey more information.
 These abstracts are submitted through the presenter's corner of the AMS conference website and typically have a deadline after the meeting unless used as a component in a student presentation award.

+AMS extended abstracts have the following guidelines:
+* Submission file sizes cannot exceed 10 MB
+* Units should be in International System of Units (SI units) (see [AMS Math Formula, Units, Time](https://www.ametsoc.org/ams/publications/author-information/formatting-and-manuscript-components/mathematical-formulas-units-and-time-and-date/) page)

+This template follows the other rules for page layout and text font (note that math is kept in a serif typeface).

 ## The Template
 Users of the AMS manuscript LaTeX template will feel at home.
-This LaTeX template includes and uses the [AMS reference and citation format](https://www.ametsoc.org/ams/index.cfm/publications/authors/journal-and-bams-authors/formatting-and-manuscript-components/references/) reference section style.
-To change, `ametsocV6` in the `\bibliographystyle{}` command can be swapped for any user specified `.bst` file if a different reference and in-text citation format is preferred (note that this would not adhere to the AMS extended abstract formatting guidelines).
+This template uses a number of the same settings, except where those settings deviate from the AMS extended abstract guidelines.

-## Style optional arguments for the document class
+### Style optional arguments for the document class
 The AMS extended abstract formatting guidelines are relatively rigid.
 However, you can pick between 9pt and 10pt font.

 * **9pt, 10pt** - AMS allows the font size of the main text to be within 9-10 pts.

-## Example LaTeX template
+### Example LaTeX template
 Below is example LaTeX using the template.
 This example is similar to what is in the `./template.tex` file.
 ```latex